jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 ##  Interacting with Pickups

-We just implemented the Open() function for *Chest*, that when called, destroys the *Chest* game object and leaves in its place a *Health Potion*.
+We just implemented the `Open()` function for *Chest*, that when called, destroys the *Chest* game object and leaves in its place a *Health Potion*.
-As of right now, the function is not being used.
-Lets make use of it now.
+As of right now, we can't interact and open the chest.
+We will implement that functionality in this section.

 The `Open()` function should be called whenever the player presses "E" on a chest.